 Pregnancy / Lactation

-Use is best avoided because of lack of clinical studies.
-The dried roots and stalk have been reported to inhibit the effects of pregnant mare serum on the growth of the ovaries of the white rat.
-The ovaries of control rats weighed more than 8 times those of test animals that received the serum together with 40 mg of dried plant per dose.Graham 1955
+Use is best avoided because of a lack of clinical studies.
+The dried roots and stalk have been reported to inhibit the effects of pregnant mare serum on the growth of ovaries from a white rat.
+The ovaries of control rats weighed more than 8 times those of test animals that received the serum together with 40 mg of dried plant per dose.(Graham 1955)

 None well documented.
 Although the hypoglycemic effect has not been confirmed, the continued traditional use of this plant for the management of diabetes suggests that some individuals may be sensitive to the hypoglycemic effects of devil's club and should use the plant with caution.Calway 2012